The Complete Guide to Graphite Pencil Lead Grade

 Metal Mechanical Pencil

-Mechanical pencil leads grade from soft (2B, 4B, 6B) to hard (2H, 4H, 6H).
+Mechanical pencils feature varying lead grades, from soft (2B, 4B, 6B) to hard (2H, 4H, 6H), each suited for specific tasks.

 Mechanical Pencil Leads Scale